zenorocha/browser-diet/src/documents/css/en/universal-selector.html.md

 There will also be many elements that certain attributes just won't have any effect on.

-For this reason, we recommend that you use a CSS Reset, our roll your own.
+For this reason, we recommend that you use a CSS Reset, or roll your own.

 *> Useful tools: [Yahoo!
 Reset](http://yui.yahooapis.com/2.9.0/build/reset/reset-min.css), [Normalize](http://necolas.github.com/normalize.css/) e [Eric Meyer's Reset](http://meyerweb.com/eric/tools/css/reset/).*